Fast simulation of planar Clifford circuits: Algorithm for graph state simulation

 The sampling subroutine is a recursive algorithm which is described in Algorithm \ref{alg:basic_sampling}.
 In particular, the desired output $y\in \{0,1\}^{n_t}$ is obtained by running Algorithm \ref{alg:basic_sampling} with the given graph $G$, and tree decomposition $T$ (recall it has an empty root bag).
 The algorithm should be interpreted as a \textit{classical} algorithm in which all stabilizer states are represented using tableaux and all operations are performed using the update rules summarized in Table \ref{table:clifford_asymptotics}.

 \begin{theorem} \Cref{alg:basic_sampling} runs in $\widetilde O(\|T\|_\omega^\omega)$ time. \end{theorem} \begin{proof}

 \Cref{alg:basic_sampling} recursively simulates $\circuit$ gadget by gadget up the tree decomposition, so it suffices to upper bound the runtime for simulating each gadget using the stabilizer simulation algorithms summarized in \Cref{table:clifford_asymptotics}.
 Let $A$ be the bag of the current node, and $B_1, B_2$ be the bags of its children (or $B$ if there is only one child). \begin{description} \item[Introduce node:] Initializing $|A \backslash B|$ many qubits in the $\ket{+}$ state uses a runtime $O(|A|^2)$. \item[Forget node:] First we apply all CZ gates for edges which touch forgotten vertices in $B$, which takes $O(|B|^\omega)$ time.
-We then measure qubits at vertices in $B \backslash A$, requiring $\widetilde O(|B\backslash A|^{\omega-2} |B|^{2})\leq \widetilde O(|B|^{\omega})$ time. \item[Merge node:] We apply CNOT gates between $O(|B_1 \cap B_2|)$ pairs of qubits at cost $O(|B_1 \cap B_2|^{\omega})$.
-Then we measure a qubit from each pair, at a cost
+We then measure qubits at vertices in $B \backslash A$, requiring $\widetilde O(|B\backslash A|^{\omega-2} |B|^{2})\leq \widetilde O(|B|^{\omega})$ time. \item[Merge node:] We apply CNOT gates between $O(|B_1 \cap B_2|)$ pairs of qubits, and a similar number of measurements.
+We bound both as costing at most

 \end{description} In each of the above cases, we can conservatively upper bound the cost as the sum of the $\omega$th power of all the bags involved.
 Since each bag is involved in at most two gadgets (once as a child, once as a parent), the cost for the entire circuit is at most $\widetilde O(\|T\|_\omega^\omega)$ as claimed. \end{proof}